-Bacon's 71-63 victory over LeBron James and his nearly unbeatable Akron St. Vincent-St. Mary's team in 2002 is still one of the most talked-about games in Cincinnati sports history.
+Bacon's 71-63 victory over LeBron James and his nearly unbeatable Akron St. Vincent-St. Mary's team in 2002 is still one of the most talked-about games in Cincinnati preps sports history.

 LeBron guaranteed victory in a TV interview the night before the state title game.
 But when Roger Bacon's Beckham Wyrick greeted him with a forearm shiver the first time down the court, it was GAME ON.

 A state-tournament record crowd of 18,375 packed Ohio State's Value City Arena.
-Scalpers charged $200 – a king's ransom then - to see "The King."
-Most expected SVSM to cruise to their third straight Division II title with James.
+Scalpers charged $200 – a king's ransom then – to see "The King."
+Most expected SVSM to cruise to its third straight Division II title with James.
 The Irish were 75-0 against Ohio teams in James' first three years, losing only three games against the best national competition.

 But Roger Bacon came in confident.
 A year before, coach Bill Brewer knew he would have a strong team, so he scheduled a December game against James and the Irish at the MAC Center at Kent State.
 The game was tied at 66 with four minutes to go, and although SVSM won, 79-70, the Spartans vowed the next time would be different.